-- 5.2 These email addresses can be accessed by members of the public via the Town Council website. - 5.3 Personnel are restricted to ensuring use of these accounts is for the proper performance of their Council related duties only.
-These accounts should be the only ones used by personnel in relation to their Council related duties. - 5.4 Town Councillor email addresses are prohibited to be used by anyone other than the Town Councillor to whom the Town Council email address has been assigned. - 5.5 Any official Town Council business held by councillors in their own private email accounts is still subject to the Freedom of Information Act and therefore the individual account can be searched for requested information.
-Therefore no councillor should use their own private email addresses for Town Council business. - 5.6 The use of email to exchange correspondence requires the same professional standards as other forms of communication.
-You should not send or forward mail which is defamatory or offensive for whatever reason. - 5.7 The Council will audit and monitor use of the systems to ensure proper and effective business use.
+- 5.1 Personnel will be provided with a dedicated diss.gov.uk e-mail address upon their appointment to a position within the Council (including councillors).
+Access to e-mail accounts will be removed as soon as a relationship with the Council ceases. - 5.2 These email addresses can be accessed by members of the public via the Town Council website. - 5.3 Individuals are responsible for what they post or send.
+Personnel are personally responsible for any online activity conducted via e-mail addresses linked to the diss.gov.uk domain name. - 5.4 Personnel are restricted to ensuring use of these accounts is for the proper performance of their Council related duties only.
+These accounts should be the only ones used by personnel in relation to their Council related duties. - 5.5 Town Council email addresses should not be used by anyone other than the Town Councillor to whom the Town Council email address has been assigned. - 5.6 Any official Town Council business held by councillors in their own private email accounts is still subject to the Freedom of Information Act and therefore the individual account can be searched for requested information.
+Deleting or concealing information with the intention of preventing its disclosure following receipt of an FOI request is a criminal offence under section 77 of the FOI Act and the person concealing the information is liable to prosecution. - 5.7 The use of email to exchange correspondence requires the same professional standards as other forms of communication.
+You should not send or forward mail which is defamatory or offensive for whatever reason. - 5.8 The Council will audit and monitor use of the systems to ensure proper and effective business use.
 Privacy should not be expected in the use of Council email facilities.
-All email is stored and the Council may inspect an email (including personal emails) at any time. - 5.8 No account details may be changed without first informing the Chief Operations Officer. - 5.9 Councillors and staff are not permitted to debate matters of council business by e-mail.
-The correct procedure is for the debate to take place at a public meeting. - 5.10 Junk mail is a hazard of internet life and efforts should be made to isolate it at source, if not it should be deleted immediately, and no attachments should be opened.
-It is important to keep virus protection up to date. - 5.11 In order to protect from viruses, email attachments which might contain macros (word processor and spreadsheet files) or applications, should not be opened if they are from a sender whom you do not recognise, simply delete. - 5.12 Email inboxes must be checked weekly to ascertain all correspondence within that system. - 5.13 Arrangements must be made to ensure that inboxes are checked during times of absence due to holiday or sickness. - 5.14 It is recommended that e-mails are retained for no more than twenty-four months before they are deleted.
+All email is stored and the Council may inspect an email (including personal emails) at any time. - 5.9 No account details may be changed without first informing the Town Clerk. - 5.10 Councillors and staff are not permitted to debate matters of council business by e-mail.
+The correct procedure is for the debate to take place at a public meeting.

+- 5.11 Junk mail is a hazard of internet life and efforts should be made to isolate it at source, if not it should be deleted immediately, and no attachments should be opened.
+It is important to keep virus protection up to date. - 5.12 In order to protect from viruses, email attachments which might contain macros (word processor and spreadsheet files) or applications, should not be opened if they are from a sender whom you do not recognise, simply delete. - 5.13 Be aware that agreements made by email have the same status as letters or formal contracts.
+The Clerk has the sole authority to purchase or acquire goods or services on behalf of the Council via email. - 5.14 Email inboxes must be checked regularly to ascertain all correspondence within that system. - 5.15 Arrangements must be made to ensure that inboxes are checked during times of absence due to holiday or sickness. - 5.16 It is recommended that e-mails are retained for no more than twenty-four months before they are deleted.
 Those containing important material should be saved to a separate folder.